 - What to do in the event of a spill

 The Department of Transportation uses a classification system that organizes hazardous chemicals and materials into different groups, referred to as classes.

-As their name suggests, oxidizers are compounds that give off oxygen while reacting with other materials.
 Although oxygen itself isn’t necessarily hazardous, the production of oxygen in high concentrations is extremely dangerous.

 In the event of a fire or chemical reaction, the presence of oxidizers can lead to massive combustion of an otherwise small, contained chemical event.
 This video shows the energetic reaction between an oxidizer and organic compound.